christiandunkel/raytracer/documentation/documentation.md

 - `name` is a string, defining the name of the box.
 - `min` is the position of the vertex (corner point) of the box with the smallest values for each the x-, y- and z-axis in world space.
 It consists of 3 numbers that are separated by spaces for the x-, y- and z-axis.
 - `max` is the position of the vertex (corner point) of the box with the biggest values for each the x-, y- and z-axis in world space.
 It consists of 3 numbers that are separated by spaces for the x-, y- and z-axis.
-- `material` is a string that defines the name of the material, which is assigned to the box.
+- `material` is a string that defines the name of the material assigned to the box.

-*Triangle:*
+*Triangle (2D):*

 ```
 define shape triangle <name> <vertex> <vertex> <vertex> <material>